DERMATITIS HERPETIFORMIS (GLUTEN SENSITIVITY)

 What is dermatitis herpetiformis?

-Dermatitis herpetiformis is a rare, very itchy and persistent blistering skin eruption, affecting between 0.4 and 3.5 people per 100,000 of the European population.
+Dermatitis herpetiformis is a rare, very itchy and persistent blistering skin condition, affecting between 0.4 and 3.5 people per 100,000 of the European population.
 It typically affects Caucasians aged between 15-40 years and is more common in men, but can occur in all age and racial groups.

 What causes dermatitis herpetiformis?